 The European Commission today for the very first time proposed energy labels for TVs.
-For refrigerators, dishwashers and washing machines the existing label scheme will be updated Energy labels help consumers choosing products which save energy and thus money.
-They also provide incentives for industry to develop and invest in energy efficient product design.
+For refrigerators, dishwashers and washing machines the existing label scheme will be updated Energy labels help consumers choose products which save energy and thus money.
+They also provide incentives for the industry to develop and invest in energy-efficient product design.

-The four regulations for these labels will now have to be agreed by the European Parliament and Council.
-The Regulations enters into force 12 months after publication in the Official Journal.
+The four regulations for these labels will now have to be agreed upon by the European Parliament and Council.
+The Regulations enter into force 12 months after publication in the Official Journal.

 - annual energy consumption or energy consumption per cycle

 - other information which relates to the use of energy or other resources: e.g. water consumption, the volume of the appliance etc.

 Energy labels are mandatory for all appliances placed on the EU market and must always be clearly displayed on each appliance at the point of sale.